GanagallaJoshitha/Skolar_Internship_Assignments/README.md

 # Skolar_Internship_Assignments

-This is where you can see the assignments I finished for my internship.
+This is where you can see the assignments I finished during my internship.